getindiekit/indiekit/README.md

 The documentation website is generated using [VitePress](https://vitepress.vuejs.org).
 To view this site locally:

 1. Install this project’s dependencies: `npm install`
-2. Start Jekyll’s server: `npm run docs:dev`
+2. Start the Vite server: `npm run docs:dev`
 3. View the documentation: <http://127.0.0.1:5173>

 The browser will refresh to reflect any changes you make to the documentation.